gizmolab10/jonathansand-me/README.md

 # What's my life really about?

-On many nights as a sophomore high school student, I would walk with a friend of mine, maybe a hundred blocks.
+During high school, I would walk at night with a friend of mine, maybe a hundred blocks each time.
 We talked, really welcome and deep stuff.
 It was obvious to us then, that we children were being conditioned to a certain kind of life; and we didn't like that, it wasn't something we had consented to.
 We vowed to resist it.

 A few years later, adult life struck.
 Those molding forces got stronger and came from everywhere, as I tried to fit in, earn my living, get my shit together.
 After a few more years, I forgot about that oath and applied myself to being normal.
 Buy a house, get insurance, explore all the available consumer goods, vote, read and stay in touch.
 Life grew complex because I let it, not realizing I had a choice about that.